SAP EAM Data Migration Part 1 – Introduction

 Part 3 – Characteristics and Classes can be found with this link Part 3

-Part 4 – Functional Locations and Equipment Part 4
+Part 4 – Functional Locations and Equipment can be found with this link Part 4

-Part 5 – Bills of Materials (Future topic)
+Part 5 – Bills of Materials can be found with this link Part 5

-Part 7 – Maintenance Items and Plans (Future Topic)
+Part 7 – Maintenance Items and Plans can be found with this Link Part 7

 Part 8 – Open Notifications (Future Topic)